VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Validated Planets

 In this section we will discuss some of the interesting features of new systems.
-By using an unbiased mass-radius empirical relationship \citep{2017ApJ...834...17C}, which was developed upon the probabilistic mass-radius relation condition on a sample we approximated the mass of the newly validated planets.
+By using an unbiased mass-radius empirical relationship \citep{2017ApJ...834...17C}, which was developed upon the probabilistic mass-radius relation condition on a sample of known exoplanets and late-type stars, we approximated the mass of the newly validated planets.
 It is to be noted here that these mass estimates should not be considered robust for characterization of the planets properties, we used these estimates to get better idea of these systems.
-Based on this mass estimates we also calculated the semi-amplitude of radial velocity, that is induced on the host star by the orbiting planet.
-In order to facilitate the identification of the most optimal targets for atmospheric characterization among the TESS planet candidates, \cite{2018PASP..130k4401K} developed a method for calculating Transmission Spectroscopy Metrics (TSM) and Emission Spectroscopy Metrics (ESM) by taking into account various parameters such as the brightness of the host star, planetary radius, mass and equilibrium temperature.
-These metrics provide a simple method for estimating the expected signal-to-noise ratio of the James Webb Space Telescope (JWST) in both transmission and thermal emission spectroscopy for a given planet.
+Based on this mass estimates we also calculated the semi-amplitude of radial velocity that is induced on the host star by the orbiting planet.
+In order to facilitate the identification of the most optimal targets for atmospheric characterization among the TESS planet candidates, \cite{2018PASP..130k4401K} developed a method for calculating Transmission Spectroscopy Metrics (TSM) that is proportional to the expected transmission spectroscopy signal-to-noise (S/N), based on the strength of spectral features and the brightness of the host star, assuming cloud-free atmospheres and Emission Spectroscopy Metrics (ESM) that is proportional to the expected S/N of a JWST secondary eclipse detection at mid-IR wavelengths.
 The calculated TSM and ESM values for the candidates are tabulated in Table \ref{tab:estiparams}.
 This method allows for efficient prioritization of the most promising candidates for further study and characterization of their atmospheric properties.
 Distribution of TSM and ESM for planets is shown in Figure \ref{fig:TESM}.
 Using radial velocity mass measurements, it is recommended to quickly measure the original mass and follow up on targets that meet the suggested threshold values for these measurements.